metagenom/Python_Coding_Standards/README.md

 ### Other Recommendations

+#### Use functional programming paradigms
+In a functional program, input flows through a set of functions.
+Each function operates on its input and produces some output.
+Functional style discourages functions with side effects that modify internal state or make other changes that aren’t visible in the function’s return value.
+Functions that have no side effects at all are called purely functional.
+Avoiding side effects means not using data structures that get updated as a program runs; every function’s output must only depend on its input.

+Take a look at the [Functional Programming](https://docs.python.org/3.4/howto/functional.html) section of the Python documentation.

 #### Store complex data structures as objects for improved readability
 For example the code below involves a relatively complex filtering algorithm in which data is passed into the function via a list of lists where the outer list is a list of Hidden Markov Model hits and the inner list is a list of a particular hit's attributes.
 The code ```AlignmentOneLength = RowOne[-2] - RowOne[-3]``` requires the developer to remember what attribute is at what index inside the inner list which can lead to confusion and potential bugs.

 ```